DJDanl/cpp-docs.pt-br/docs/standard-library/multiset-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O multiconjunto argumento fornecendo os elementos a ser trocado com o multiconjunto de destino.
+*à direita* o multiset do argumento que fornece os elementos a serem trocados com o multiset de destino.

 ### <a name="remarks"></a>Comentários